The Cell and Molecular Biology Graduate Program stresses solving fundamental problems of biology through cellular and molecular approaches.

 Financial Support

-During the first academic year in the Cell and Molecular Biology Graduate Program, students are fully supported through Graduate Research Assistantship (GRA) with the Interdisciplinary Life Sciences (ILS) Graduate Programs.
+During the first semester in the Cell and Molecular Biology Graduate Program, students are fully supported through Graduate Research Assistantship (GRA) with the Interdisciplinary Life Sciences (ILS) Graduate Programs.
 This provides a stipend at the annual rate of $40,000/year, full tuition and fees, and access to university health insurance.
-Beginning in the summer after the first academic year students must select a faculty advisor and are responsible for joining a permanent lab to ensure continued funding.
+Beginning in the Spring after the first academic semester students must select a faculty advisor and are responsible for joining a permanent lab to ensure continued funding.
 Financial support is then coordinated with the permanent laboratory and may take the form of research assistantships, teaching appointments, or university fellowships.

 Continuing students are also eligible for competitive university fellowships that are awarded on the basis of teaching performance or academic excellence.
 Funding for travel to professional conferences and professional development is also available.